anon-blue/anon.blue/README.txt

- fiew is there someone? hello down there. i'm bret. you? is it sunny? oh i hope the stars are beautiful. of course. never went there. california wseems a nice p lace though. cool from france here, but i lived in coocadoo before..... hahaha n o youre not miserable at all :)
+ fiew is there someone? hello down there. i'm bret. you? is it sunny? oh i hope the stars are beautiful. of course. never went there. california wseems a nice p lace though. cool from france here, but i lived in coocadoo before..... hahaha n o youre nhi thereable at all :)
             i prefer english even if my mother tongue is french. what is going o n? uh no plea e. i am non guiltty===============================================
 ========================--------------------____________________________________